bschwenk1/TidyDataAssigment/CodeBook.md

 Accelerometer data from the Samsung Galaxy S smartphone was recorded in a dataset.
 As the final assignment of the Coursera "Getting and Cleaning Data Course Project" it is required to analyse and clean the provided data set to result in a tidy dataset that is exported.

-Note: more information about the Samsung Accelerometer data is available in the accelerometers.zip file[^1] Information in this file describes the transformation process.
+Note: more information about the Samsung Accelerometer data is available in the accelerometers.zip file[1] Information in this file describes the transformation process.

 ## Conversion steps in run_analysis.R
+1. first the zip is extracted (if this was not already done) into the workingdirectory
-1. Merges the training and the test sets to create one data set.
+2. Merges the training and the test sets to create one data set.
-	- includes merge of training, test sets with subject ids and activity id's.
+	- includes merge of training and test sets (X_train/X_test) and with subject ids (subject_train/subject_test) and activity id's (y_train/y_test).
+Also the activity names and column name files are loaded.
-2. Appropriately labels the data set with descriptive variable names.
+3. Appropriately labels the data set with descriptive variable names.
+	- assign column names in features file to the columns
-	- See notes below with changes made in comparison with original Samsung codebook[^1]
+	- See notes below with changes made in comparison with original Samsung codebook[1]
-3. Uses descriptive activity names to name the activities in the data set
+4. Uses descriptive activity names to name the activities in the data set
-4. Extracts only the measurements on the mean and standard deviation for each measurement.
+5. Extracts only the measurements on the mean and standard deviation for each measurement.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-6. Write tidy dataset to txt file
+7. Write tidy dataset to txt file

 ## What is visible in the tidydataset.txt file
 Following columns: